WorldHealthOrganization/app/server/terraform/README.md

 terraform init
 terraform apply
-# Should create all resources without any errors

-# Add server reference in top level terraform to ensure validation
-# server/terraform/main.tf
+# THIS MAY THROW AN ERROR:
+#   Error: googleapi: Error 409: Sink _Default already exists, alreadyExists
+# IF SO, run the following:
+#   terraform import module.myhealth.google_logging_project_sink.default projects/$PROJECT_ID/sinks/_Default
-# `terraform apply` should not be used here, instead only individual projects
+# ...
+And then run `terraform apply` again.

+# Your resources should now exist.
 ```

 ### Terraform Apply